VenturaNotes/Knowledge/- Topics/emoticon.md

 ## Synthesis
 -
 ## Source [^1]
-- (contraction of emotion + icon) A combination of punctuation marks, and sometimes other characters, first used in email and intended to convey the mood of the writer; emoticons are also called smileys, regardless of mood.
+- (contraction of emotion + icon) A combination of punctuation marks, and sometimes other characters, first used in email and intended to convey the mood of the writer; emoticons are also called [[smiley|smileys]], regardless of mood.
 Standard keyboard characters are used to make faces sideways on the line (see table).